5 Foods to Lower Bad Cholesterol Naturally

 Garlic is a potent superfood when it comes to cholesterol management.

-Studies show that garlic can effectively lower blood pressure in those with elevated levels, as well as reduce total and LDL cholesterol.
+Studies show that garlic can effectively support blood pressure in those with elevated levels, as well as reduce total and LDL cholesterol.

 The key compound is allicin, a sulfur compound with antioxidant properties.